taneron/GlobaLeaks/documentation/qualityassurance/index.rst

 The project undergoes load and stress testing to simulate real-world usage scenarios and ensure it can handle high traffic.
 Security best practices are enforced through regular security audits and penetration testing, identifying vulnerabilities before they can be exploited.
 This ensures the system is both performant and secure.

 For further information, check the evaluations by `Probely Security Header <https://securityheaders.com/?q=https%3A%2F%2Fdemo.globaleaks.org%2F>`_, `MDN HTTP Observatory <https://developer.mozilla.org/en-US/observatory/analyze?host=demo.globaleaks.org>`_ and `Qualys SSL Labs <https://www.ssllabs.com/ssltest/analyze.html?d=demo.globaleaks.org>`_.

-**Project Best Practices**

-The project adopts a set of best practices applied both during development and deployment.
-Those are documented using the methodology defined by the Core Infrastructure Initiative (CII) Best Practices.
-On top of this is adopted as well the OpenSSF Scorecard that evaluates various security practices such as vulnerability management, dependency updates, and code quality, ensuring the project meets industry standards.

-For more details on the best practices adopted in this project, you can visit the project pages for the `CII Best Practices <https://bestpractices.coreinfrastructure.org/projects/3816>`_ and the `OpenSSF Scorecard <https://scorecard.dev/viewer/?uri=github.com/globaleaks/globaleaks-whistleblowing-software>`_.